 You can also help by:

 Wild animals endure a constant struggle for survival.
-The following simple actions make life a lot easier for our native birds and mammals:
+The following simple actions make life a lot easier for our native wildlife:

 5985 Coleman Road, Roanoke, VA 24018